 Size: 13.6 x 9.3 x 0.70 inches ( 345 x 235 x 17.9mm; W x D x H)

 For instance, the Razer Blade is lighter than ever all over again: from 4.25 pounds (1.92kg) since the last revision to just 4.16 pounds (1.88kg) now.
 It’s tough to say whether you can feel the difference, especially since the Blade laptops have been historically thin and light.

 Not much, if anything, has changed about the Blade’s shell.
 It’s still built from a sheet of aircraft grade aluminum put through a CNC mill that’s anodized and coated in a slick black paint.

 All of the logos and buttons are in their respective places and look or feel exactly the same.
 Inside, however, Razer must have upgraded the logic board, as it made room for a USB-C port in addition to the existing three USB 3.0 ports.

-The device maker is also touting an improved thermal design with this Blade, allowing for the firm to pack in a Nvidia GTX 970M graphics chip with double the amount of VRAM.
-That said, this thermal upgrade also makes using the laptop on your, well, lap while under heavy load singe a little less.
+The device maker is also touting an improved thermal design with this Blade, which now supports an Nvidia GTX 1060 graphics chip.
+That said, this thermal upgrade makes using the laptop on your, well, lap while under heavy load singe a little less.

-Razer has finally broke past Alienware and MSI’s laptops in introducing its Chroma lighting system for PC keyboards to the Blade.
-Loaded with the same software that owners of Chroma desktop owners use, the keyboard now sports all individually-lit keys that can display any of 16.8 million colors.
+Razer has finally broke past Alienware and MSI’s laptops in introducing its Chroma lighting system for PC keyboards to the Blade, and maintains that lead with the latest Blade.
+Loaded with the same software that owners of Chroma desktop owners use, the keyboard sports all individually-lit keys that can display any of 16.8 million colors just like before.